 How to Ensure Proper Absorption of Selenium

 Because of the absorption issues many people have with their gut, I do always recommend people take a selenium supplement with a vitamin E supplement, as it works in synergy with selenium to ensure proper absorption.
-I recommend taking selenium and vitamin E together on an empty stomach.
+I recommend taking selenium and vitamin E together with food.

 Be aware, however, that many vitamin E supplements are soy-based.
 (Soy is a common sensitivity that I’ve seen in those with Hashimoto’s!)